Relevant links to what has been happening & posted so far:

 Discussion of “genre fiction” with my list of favs

 I signed up as a sponsor of the event, which means that comments on the Armchair BEA blog enter you into the drawing for my prizes, as well as those offered by the other sponsors.
-That link is HERE to see the sponsors and prizes.
 I am offering 3 copies of The Passions of Dr. Darcy, eBook or signed paperback per winner’s choice.

 As an additional boon, I am hosting a giveaway here above and beyond the prizes on the Armchair BEA blog.
 Yeah!
 Simply use the Rafflecopter form below for additional points above any comments left on the Armchair BEA-related posts between May 27 to June 2.
 Full rules can be read on the form.
 Winners will be announced here on my blog shortly after the deadline of June 3, as well as being individually contacted by email.